danjaredg/junit.maven/README.md

 # JUnit Maven Integration

-This plugin integrate Maven Surfire Plugin with Eclipse JUnit.
+This plugin integrate Maven Surefire Plugin with Eclipse JUnit.
 This plugin can recognize this tags:

 * additionalClasspathElements